-That is not a marginal behavioral shift.
-It means the vendor evaluation process now begins in a system that operates entirely without the vendor's website, sales funnel, or retargeting infrastructure.
+The consequence is structural.
+The vendor shortlist is now assembled inside a system that operates without the vendor's website, sales funnel, or retargeting infrastructure.

 Generative AI and conversational search now rank as the most meaningful information source for B2B purchase decisions, according to the largest buyer behavior survey conducted in 2026.
 Forrester's Buyers' Journey Survey of 18,000 global business buyers, published January 21, 2026, found that AI tools outranked vendor websites, product experts, and direct sales contact as meaningful sources of purchase information (Forrester Research, 2026).